RedLine Stealer: How This Infostealer Steals Your Data and What to Do Next

 It can do more than simple theft

-RedLine has also been observed downloading extra files and supporting later-stage activity.
-Proofpoint documented downloader features, while Kroll warned that if RedLine executed on a machine, defenders should assume locally stored credentials were compromised and that more malicious files or later payloads could follow.
+RedLine has also been seen downloading extra files for later-stage activity.
+Proofpoint documented downloader features, and Kroll advised that if RedLine ran on a machine, defenders should assume local credentials were compromised and more payloads could follow.
+Some campaigns add evasion: McAfee reported a 2024 variant using Lua bytecode, while Stormshield saw samples checking for antivirus or virtual machines and using scheduled tasks for persistence.

 Why threat actors use this stealer malware for data exfiltration

-There is a real-world example here too.
-On October 28, 2024, the Dutch National Police and partners disrupted the infrastructure behind RedLine and META in Operation Magnus.
-Police said the malware had hit millions of victims, seized large amounts of data, and took down related Telegram channels used to offer the service.
+There’s a concrete example: on October 28, 2024, the Dutch National Police and partners disrupted the infrastructure behind RedLine and META in Operation Magnus, which had hit millions of victims, and took down the Telegram channels offering the service.
+A major hit, but older builds and already-circulating logs keep the damage going long after a takedown.

 Signs your compromised device may have RedLine malware